MicrosoftDocs/dynamics365smb-docs/business-central/walkthrough-setting-up-and-invoicing-sales-prepayments.md

 ## Create an Additional Prepayment Invoice

 The following day, the customer calls Susan and makes changes to the order.
-The customer wants two of item 1896-S. Susan reopens the order and updates it.
-She then creates a second prepayment invoice for the order and sends it to the customer.
+The customer wants two of item 1896-S. Susan reopens the order, updates it, and then creates a second prepayment invoice for the order and sends it to the customer.

 ### To create an additional prepayment invoice